timonson/bashFunc/README.md

 #### Arguments

-You can either use _positional arguments_ **or** the function reads lines from the standard input like the native `mapfile` command does and takes those as arguments.
+As data input you can either use _positional arguments_ **or** the function reads lines from the standard input - like the native `mapfile` command does - and takes those as arguments.
+The following example demostrates the two
-These two commands are equal:
+alternatives:

 ```bash
 map '( echo $(( $1 + 10 )) )' 1 2 3 4 5